pablojimenezmateo/kindle-wallpaper/README.md

 Dependencies
 ------------

-Note that you need a server for this, a Raspberry Pi is more than enough
+Note that you need a server for this, a Raspberry Pi is more than enough.

 You should have previously Jailbreaked you kindle (http://www.shatteredhaven.com/2012/11/1337365-ssh-on-kindle-4-usbnetwork-hack.html) and enabled the "screensavers" folder (https://wiki.mobileread.com/wiki/Kindle_Screen_Saver_Hack_for_all_2.x,_3.x_%26_4.x_Kindles)